 - Tenaya 7 in Power Rangers RPM often detaches her hand to have it get into places she can't.

-- The detached Cyberman arm and octopus-head-thing in the Doctor Who episode "The Pandorica Opens".
-They even shoot out tranquilliser darts!
+- The detached Cyberman arm and octopus-head-thing in the episode "The Pandorica Opens".
+They even shoot out tranquilizer darts!

-- In Atop The Fourth Wall, Mechakara's hand had to contain a stupendous amount of technology for Lord Vyse's escape plan to work — technology that did not seem to serve much purpose being installed in a hand.
-Of course, as it turned out, this was exactly what he needed, so...
+- In Atop the Fourth Wall, Mechakara's hand has to contain a stupendous amount of technology for Lord Vyse's escape plan to work — technology that does not seem to serve much purpose being installed in a hand.
+Of course, as it turns out, this is exactly what he needs, so...

 Zombies & Other Spookiness

 - The mascot for Hamburger Helper is a disembodied glove with a face on it.

 - And Arby's mascot is an oven mitt.

 - Ayakashi Triangle: Suzu can summon and control free-floating parts of her omokage, which unlike the whole thing seems to be Invisible to Normals.
 She first uses them to feel up Matsuri in class.